Sbussiso/sourcebox-packman/README.md

 - local files
 - web content
 - aws files and buckets
+- used in DeepQuery

+Best choice for standard data

 Code Packs:

 - local files
 - github projects
+- used in DeepQuery Code

+Best choice for coding projects

 ## Data storage options